|The Aztec-type lines in this shell are unique, found on a beach in Australia five years ago.|

 |This shell was an exciting find.|

-She lived a tumultuous life consisting of notable success while receiving considerable respect for her astounding business acumen.
-And then, over the past 15 years or so, her health tumbled out of control with chronic conditions, leaving her a near invalid, lying in bed 24 hours a day, with countless conditions, ingesting multitudes of prescribed medications with little to no hope of returning to a productive, meaningful way of life.
+She lived a tumultuous life consisting of notable success while receiving considerable respect for her outstanding business acumen.
+And then, over the past 15 years or so, her health tumbled out of control with chronic conditions, leaving her a near invalid, lying in bed 24 hours a day, with countless situations, ingesting multitudes of prescribed medications with little to no hope of returning to a productive, meaningful way of life.

 There’s never been a time we didn’t stay in close touch.
 Since we began our travels in 2012, I called her at least once a week, if not more, and we engaged in thought-provoking conversations often interspersed with outrageous laughter leaving us in tears.

 |This shell stood alone for its unique texture and color.|

 As her health and memory deteriorated in the past months, our conversations became short when she had little strength to engage in lively banter.
 All I could do was tell her I loved her and let her know I was thinking about her every day.

 As the dementia worsened, I would often remind her we were in lockdown in India to understand why I was not at her side.
 She seems to grasp this concept and sounds content to hear my voice.

 |An intriguing three shells.|